inspire-eu-validation/metadata/iacs/README.md

 # Conformance Class 2c: INSPIRE data sets and data set series metadata for IACS

-This Abstract Test Suite (ATS) describes a set of additional requirements for INSPIRE Monitoring and Reporting, which are not currently included in the [Technical Guidance](#ref_TG_IACS).
+This Abstract Test Suite (ATS) describes a set of additional requirements for INSPIRE metadata, which are not currently included in the [Technical Guidance](#ref_TG_IACS).

 *Note*: It is Ready for review stage, none of the tests have an official INSPIRE MIG approval.